Last updated: January 15, 2025

 I hope I could give you useful tips for mileage tracking.
 If you’re wondering what mileage tracking app you should start with, try MileageWise.

-Keeping a mileage log is crucial for anyone who drives for business.
+Keeping one is crucial for anyone who drives for business.
 It allows you to track business-related travel accurately, which is necessary for claiming a deduction on your taxes.
-The IRS requires detailed records to substantiate your claims, and a well-maintained mileage log book can save you from potential audits and disputes.
+The IRS requires detailed records to substantiate your claims, and a well-maintained mileage records can save you from potential audits and disputes.
 Additionally, it can help you manage vehicle maintenance by tracking how often your vehicle is used for work.

-A comprehensive mileage log should include several key pieces of information: the date of travel, the purpose of the trip (which can help establish business purpose), starting mileage, ending mileage, and the total mileage driven.
+A comprehensive record should include several key pieces of information: the date of travel, the purpose of the trip (which can help establish business purpose), starting mileage, ending mileage, and the total miles driven.
 You may also want to note any significant expenses during the trip, such as fuel costs or tolls, to ensure you capture all business expenses.
 By including these details, you can ensure your log meets IRS standards for compliance.

 The IRS mileage rate is the rate at which you can deduct business-related driving expenses on your tax return.
 For the tax year, the IRS typically publishes a standard mileage rate, which is used to calculate the deductible costs of operating a vehicle for business purposes.
 This rate encompasses various expenses, including gas, maintenance, insurance, and depreciation of the vehicle.

-What to do with your mileage logs at tax time
+What to do with your mileage document at tax time

 The supporting documentation for a mileage deduction must be kept for at least three years.
 Make a copy of the records and file a personal copy if the IRS requests to view the paperwork to support the mileage deduction.
 For each tax year, make a new log to keep everything organized.